Frequently Asked Questions

 I am young and healthy.
 How can direct primary care save me money?

-By avoiding this scenario: You develop abdominal pain and schedule an appointment with your PCP in 2 days.
+By avoiding this scenario: You develop abdominal pain and schedule an appointment with your PCP in several days.
 The symptoms worsen and you call the clinic but the secretary tells you they can't get you in any sooner.
 You are concerned and go to the ER.
 You are diagnosed with colitis and sent home with antibiotics and pain medication.
 Several weeks later you get a bill for $5000 (if you're lucky) for the CT scan of your abdomen they did in the ER.
 Sadly, this is a common scenario.

 How much is your membership fee?